vishalxooa/vehicle-manufacture/README.md

-# Deploy Xooa sample to Xooa backend
+# Deploy Xooa sample to Xooa platform
 Xooa samples are repos already available in Github under Xooa org.
 Deploying this on Xooa backend gives you access to APIs to interact with the chanicode logic written with these samples.

-1. Go to Xooa backend webservice located at <https://d3u0qtw0cf1xi7.cloudfront.net/#>
+1. Go to Xooa platform located at <https://dashboard.xooa.com/>
 2. **Login** to the platform.
 If you dont have an account, you can click on **Sign Up** to create a new account.
 Once logged in, you will be taken to the main Xooa dashboard.
 3. From the main dashboard, click on **Deploy New** on top left corner to start the deployment process.
 3. The first step is to connect your new Xooa login to your Github account.
 In the main dashboard you should see the **Connect to Git** option.
 Click it and in the new browser window that opens up, allow Xooa to access your github account.